Yanagisawa 991 tenor saxophone

 this colour.
 Modern 991s are undoubtedly brass coloured.

-likewise the finish, thought his particular example doesn't really do
+- likewise the finish, though this particular example doesn't really

-the the horn that much credit.
-That said, there's certainly no doubt that
+do the horn that much credit.
+That said, there's certainly no doubt

-is a much-loved and had-working horn...and a few battle scars are only
+that it's a much-loved and hard-working horn...and a few battle

-bell brace, as well as an adjustable thumb rest ( complete with debatable
+circular bell brace, as well as an adjustable thumb rest (complete

-dimpling on its base ) and a pleasingly sturdy arched bell key pillar.
+with debatable dimpling on its base) and a pleasingly sturdy arched

-Clearly it's a heavy-duty horn - which make the relatively small sling
+bell key pillar.
+Clearly it's a heavy-duty horn - which make the

 The keywork is just as well built, and notable features include simple